Online banking: 10 tips for getting started

 5. Watch for fees

 When interest rates are very low, bank fees can eat into and even destroy your income from interest on CDs, savings and money market accounts.
 Bank profits have slumped in the last couple of years, so can you take a wild guess an area where banks are looking to increase their revenue?
-That's right -- fees.
+That's right: fees.

-While online banks often have a significantly better fee structure for consumers than traditional banks, you should still check all the fees that your bank plans to charge for banking activities.
-Make sure basic services such as viewing electronic statements, retrieving check copies and ATM withdrawals are free.
+While online banks often have a significantly better fee structure for consumers than traditional banks, you should still check all the fees that your bank plans to charge for activities.
+Make sure basic services such as viewing electronic statements, retrieving check copies and ATM withdrawals are all free.

 6. Know your FDIC insurance limits

 FDIC-insured online banks are treated the same as brick-and-mortar banks when it comes to deposit insurance.
-The only tricky part is that many online banks have an online identity that is different from their official bank name as listed on their FDIC charter.
+The only tricky part is that many online banks have an online identity that is different from their official bank name listed on their FDIC charter.
 For instance, Redneck Bank is an online bank with a very humorous tongue-in-cheek website, but this is only their online identity.
 Depositors at Redneck Bank are actually depositing funds at the FDIC-insured bank Bank of the Wichitas.

 The same principle applies with the online social savings site Smartypig.com.
-Depositors at Smartpig.com are actually insured at BBVA Compass Bank.
+Depositors at Smartypig.com are actually insured at BBVA Compass Bank.
 If you open an account with an online bank, pay close attention to the exact bank that will be holding the deposits to ensure you do not exceed FDIC insurance limits.
 You can check the FDIC's website at FDIC.gov for more detailed information on FDIC insurance and the deposit coverage offered with online banks.

 7. Watch for phishers